mzazon/awesome-cloud-projects/aws/video-processing-mediaconvert/video-processing-mediaconvert.md

 1. **Create IAM role for MediaConvert**:

    AWS Elemental MediaConvert requires an IAM service role to access your S3 buckets for reading source videos and writing processed outputs.
 This role operates on the principle of least privilege, providing MediaConvert with only the specific permissions needed to perform video transcoding operations.
-Understanding IAM roles for AWS services is fundamental to building secure, automated workflows.
+Understanding IAM roles for AWS services is fundamental to building secure, automated workflows that follow AWS Well-Architected Framework security principles.

    ```bash
    # Create trust policy for MediaConvert